Famous Women of Boulder

 Martha Maxwell was a Colorado naturalist and the mother of modern taxidermy.
 Martha opened the Rocky Mountain Museum in Boulder to display specimens she’d hunted and preserved.
 Although it eventually closed after moving locations, her hundreds of preservations displaying her own taxidermy techniques in their natural habitats carried on in a display at Centennial International Exhibition of 1876, the first World’s Fair in the U.S. Her work influenced taxidermy and Field Museum of Natural History diorama creator Carl Akeley.

-Live Her Legacy: Maxwell’s “bloomer suit” (an outfit she preferred for her outdoor lifestyle) is part of the archives at the Museum of Boulder.
-Stop by to learn more about Boulder during Maxwell's era.
+Live Her Legacy: Maxwell’s “bloomer suit” (an outfit she preferred for her outdoor lifestyle) is part of the archives at the Museum of Boulder and is occasionally part of their exhibitions.
+Stop by the museum to learn more about Boulder during Maxwell's era.

 Hannah Connell Barker (1844-1918)